-3.37(b) Granite
+3.37(b) Countertop surfaces; Granite, Quartz, Marble

-Like marble, granite is not man-made; however, it is less porous and denser than marble.
+Like marble, granite is a natural stone, not man-made; however, it is less porous and denser than marble.
 Unlike marble, granite has no veins.
 Granite can be used indoors and outdoors.
 A sealant is recommended to help eliminate the seepage of foreign matter.
+Quartz is a man-made material.
+It is important to clean spills immediately and avoid putting direct heat any type of surface.